 TalkTalk guarantees no price rises during the course of your contract, plus its simple product range offers the same packages to both new and existing customers.

-Sky and TalkTalk offer some fairly similar packages, but TalkTalk has a larger choice of contract lengths, no set-up fees and fixed-prices for the length of its contracts.
+Sky and TalkTalk offer some fairly similar packages (although Sky has one fewer, which makes it arguably simpler), but TalkTalk has a larger choice of contract lengths, no set-up fees and fixed-prices for the length of its contracts.
 So in this category TalkTalk is the winner.

 Sky has won a stack of awards for its customer service, and this is reflected in figures from the regulator,with Ofcom putting Sky top of the league when it comes to customer satisfaction.
 Sky received only seven complaints for every 100,000 customers last year.